r-fameli/ccv_automation/README.md

 ## Current Supported Tasks
 * Add user to CCV and CCV_ANNOUNCE lists in listserv
 * Add user to Brown:Services:HPC group in Grouper

+## Known Bugs
+* Currently only works if you input your password in correctly the first time
+* Likely will only work on Windows machines

+## Potential future features
+* Ask for you to add to Google Sheets, etc. (remind you of the steps that are currently not automated)
+* Generate email message to send back to user with information
+* Connect to Google Sheets API to allow for automatic insertion into the Google Sheet
+* Automate inserting batch file text into Webmin (will likely require refactoring for use on Linux machines)
+* Scrape from Deskpro / automatically insert into Deskpro for retrieving/sending information to/from users